Stamp on It (song)

 "Stamp on It" is a song recorded by South Korean supergroup Got the Beat for their first extended play of the same name.
 It was released as the EP's lead single by SM Entertainment on January 16, 2023.
+The song was not commercially successful, debuting and peaking at only number 80 on the Circle Digital Chart.

 Background and release

 On December 23, 2022, SM Entertainment announced Got the Beat would be releasing a new song in January 2023.
 On December 29, it was announced they would be releasing their first extended play titled Stamp on It with lead single of the same name on January 16, 2023.
 On January 2, 2023, the promotional schedule was released.
 On January 15, the music video teaser was released.
 The song was released alongside the extended play and its music video on January 16.

 Composition

 "Stamp on It" was written, composed, and arranged by Yoo Young-jin alongside Dem Jointz for the composition and arrangement, with Tayla Parx participating in the composition.
 It described as a R&B and hip-hop-based dance song characterized by "piano and bass rhythm" with lyrics about "expressing the story of reaching the top spot in a fierce stage competition".
 "Stamp on It" was composed in the key of F minor, with a tempo of 143 beats per minute.